 finding happiness in peru

 A month ago I returned from what was quite possibly the best trip I’ve taken thus far in my life.
-The time I spent in and around Cusco, Peru featured everything I love about traveling: vibrant colors and culture, important historical meaning, beautiful architecture, delicious food, epic landscapes, unique experiences, lots of outdoor adventures, great company, and a photographer’s heaven.
+The time I spent in and around Cusco, Peru featured everything I love about traveling: vibrant colors and culture, important historical meaning, beautiful architecture, delicious food, epic landscapes and outdoor adventures, great company, and a photographer’s heaven.
 Have I convinced you yet on why you should visit Cusco?

-Our general itinerary was three days in Cusco, five days on the trek, and a day of travel on either end.
-Cusco was definitely a place we wanted to explore, but a major reason for staying in the city for three days before the trek was to acclimate.
+Our (my friend and I) trip took place over ten days in the middle of April.
+Our itinerary consisted of three days in Cusco, five days on the Salkantay Trek (led by the incredible Salkantay Trekking), and a day of travel on either end.
+A major reason for staying in Cusco before the trek was to acclimate.
 During the first two days of the trek we would be hiking from 12,000 ft. to 15,089 ft. so it was crucial that we spent a few days in Cusco (11,152 ft.) to help ourselves acclimate.
 I also brought along a prescription for Diamox (brand name for Acetazolamide) which helps speed up the acclimatization process.
 It didn’t make me fully immune to the effects of altitude (I wish), but I can confidently say that this medication helped me.

 I didn’t know much about Cusco prior to the trip.
 But I quickly grew to understand just how important Cusco was to the history of the Inca Empire and Peru as a whole.
 Learning of its importance made me even more thankful that we chose to visit this city.